 - Complete an NU Summer Study Abroad Application by March 1.

 Housing:Students live in Dum Jeronyma Prazskeho (Jerome House), a renovated dormitory that is a 5-minute walk from the Study Center in the center of Prague.
 Accommodations generally consist of double bedroom suites, with shared bathrooms and kitchen space.
 All rooms are equipped with computer outlets for Internet access and a phone for incoming calls (outgoing calls can be made with calling cards).
 Daily breakfast is included in the cost of the program.
 Students should budget extra for lunches and dinners.
 Linens are provided but no towels/washcloths.
 There are public laundry mats approximately 5 minutes away by foot.

 Summer 2013: $8,700

-- The program fee includes: tuition for two Northwestern courses, housing in double rooms, breakfast daily, HTH health insurance, access to all university facilities, on-site transportation, excursions, and orientations.
+- The program fee includes: tuition for two Northwestern courses, housing in double rooms, breakfast daily, HTH health insurance, access to all host institution facilities, on-site transportation during field study trips and official events, excursions, and orientations.